 American Women File Lawsuits Against Sanofi-Aventis

 Victims say if they’d known that Taxotere chemo treatment could cause permanent hair loss, they would have chosen another option.
 These options often include more frequent treatments on a chemo regimen using less powerful drugs, including Taxol (paclitaxel).
+What’s more, Taxol doesn’t cause the same permanent hair loss risks as Taxotere.
+That’s true despite both drugs belonging to the taxane family.
 The psychological impact of persistent significant hair loss causes many patients to feel like their cancer never really went away.

 Since so many Taxotere chemo patients experienced permanent hair loss, all pending lawsuits are now consolidated under MDL 2740.
 This means the presiding judge should rule on the issue sooner, ensuring all claimants receive equal and fair legal representation.